 Prereq: Completion of two semesters of VDPAM 436 or UNL equivalent (V MED 596 Cattle Production), fourth year classification in veterinary medicine Two-week senior elective that will focus on the economics of animal disease in cow/calf operations.
 Evidence based medicine and epidemiological principles will be used in investigation of disease outbreaks.
 Extensive partial budgeting used.
-Students will complete at least two disease investigations involving outbreaks in commercial cow/ calf operations and communicate their findings to the class, the herd owner, and local practitioner.
-Biosecurity policies require documentation of your presence in the USA 5 days immediately prior to the start of class if international travel has occurred.
+Students will complete at least two disease investigations involving outbreaks in commercial cow/calf operations and communicate their findings to the class, the herd owner, and local practitioner.
+Biosecurity.
+All students must follow current College policies regarding animal contact following foreign travel.